truecharts/website/docs/manual/systemrequirements.md

 **GPU:** None

-**Storage:** 250GB HDD Apps Pool with SSD metadata/8K-smallblocks special vdev or 250GB SSD Apps Pool
+**Storage:** 250GB HDD Apps Pool with SSD metadata/8K-smallblocks special VDEV or 250GB SSD Apps Pool

-<u><b>To be 100% clear: hdd apps pool without small-blocks/metadata, is not supported.</b></u>
+<u><b>To be 100% clear: HDD apps pool without small-blocks/metadata, is not supported.</b></u>

-## recommended System Specifications
+## Recommended System Specifications

-Systems complying with these recommended specifications, will be able to run (almost) any App we offer and many at the same time, depending on system load.
+Systems complying with these recommended specifications will be able to run (almost) any App we offer and many at the same time, depending on system load.

 **CPU:** 8 Cores